 If you are interested in the free plan, it is an excellent service that is extremely useful.
-Users are permitted to download 2GB of data per month, which is much better than the vast majority of free VPNs on the market.
-Users get a choice of server locations in Canada, Netherlands, Singapore, and newly added servers in the US.
+It permits users to download 10GB of data per month, which is much, much better than the vast majority of free VPNs on the market.

-Previously free users did not get access to all the VPN protocols.
-However, Hide.me has rectified this now and users get access to all the VPN encryption protocols.
+Previously, free users did not get access to all the VPN protocols.
+However, hide.me has rectified this now, making all the VPN encryption protocols available.

-It is worth noting that connection speeds may be a little slower than can be expected on the paid version, presumably because of server congestion.
-On the whole, we can recommend the free version of Hide.me, which is a generous service for the price!
+Connection speeds may be a little slower than the paid version, presumably because of server congestion.
+On the whole, we can recommend the free version of hide.me, which is hard to rival due to its incredible generosity.

-When it comes to Windows and Mac this VPN does a pretty good job.
-A killswitch is available on both desktops which means this VPN is suitable for Torrenting, and hide.me does permit P2P connections on a choice of servers.
-The fact that Hide.me now permits up to 10 simultaneous connections definitely makes the service better value for money, though it is still pretty pricey.
+For Windows and Mac, this VPN really does an outstanding job on the whole.
+A kill switch is available on both desktops and on Android, meaning hide.me is suitable for torrenting, and permits P2P connections on a choice of servers.
+The fact that hide.me now allows up to 10 simultaneous connections definitely makes the service better value for money than it was previously.

 In our opinion, hide.me is most of interest to consumers who require the rarer VPN features that it provides.
 If that is you, this VPN certainly has a lot to offer.
 Hide.me was the first VPN provider that underwent a comprehensive third-party audit.
 Besides, it has been certified as the most anonymous VPN service in the industry by Leon Juranic, Founder and CEO of DefenseCode Ltd. So, it seems fair to say that hide.me is primarily a privacy-focused VPN – and for people who want those extra privacy and security features, this is definitely a VPN well worth considering.